best-practice-and-impact/example-package-python/README.rst

 * In the ``setup.py`` file ``setup(...)`` function call, include ``include_package_data = True``.
 * Alongside your `setup.py` file, provide a `MANIFEST.in` file.

-This should list any non-python files that you wish to include.
+The ``MANIFEST.in`` file should list any non-python files that you wish to include distributions.

 A ``MANIFEST.in`` file includes single files, or all files of a type, as below: